Personal Finance

 You can withdraw your contributions to the Roth IRA at any time without incurring any taxes or penalties.
 If you need to withdraw a larger sum that would eat into the earnings in the account, you would be subject to taxes and a penalty, except if you qualify for certain exemptions, unless the withdrawal met the criteria for a qualified withdrawal.

-If you are working past age 59½, and meet the other criteria for a qualified withdrawal, then it might make sense to withdraw funds from your Roth IRA as part of your overall retirement withdrawal strategy even if you are still working.
-This will vary based on your own unique situation, it can make sense to consult with a financial advisor to discuss this.
+If you are working past age 59½, and meet the other criteria for a qualified withdrawal, it might make sense to withdraw funds from your Roth IRA as part of your overall retirement withdrawal strategy even if you are still working.
+The pros and cons of this choice will vary based on your situation; it can make sense to consult with a financial advisor to discuss your options.

 Can I use my Roth IRA as life insurance?